eguneys/p-editor/README.md

 There is also a [walkthrough of PICO-8 version of Celeste](https://github.com/eguneys/celeste-jumping) written previously.

 Currently Noel streams about his side project that is Megaman inspired metroidvania.
-It features 2D Platforming with slopes, handles collisions with Separating Axis Theorem, smooth room transitions like in Celeste, a level editor, and enemy behaviour described using coroutines.
+It features 2D Platforming with slopes, handles collisions with Separating Axis Theorem, smooth room transitions like in Celeste, an awesome level editor, and enemy behaviour described using coroutines.
 These will be the topic of our next post.

-Finally the internals of the rewrite of "blah" game framework in Typescript will also be discussed last.
+Finally the internals of the rewrite of "blah" game framework in Typescript will also be discussed in a later post.

 See [SETUP.md](SETUP.md) for how to setup the Typescript project and install the "blah in Typescript" dependency.